payu-intrepos/iOS-Custom-Browser/README.md

-### Important Update - CB versions 5.7.2 and below are deprecated
-*On iOS 12 and above versions of iOS, Older CB UI (versions 5.7.2 and below) will not appear on the app.
-The app users will still be able to complete transaction with CB's webview, but they will not be able to use any of its great features.*

-*This has been done to prevent crashes.
-We identified some uncommon keyboard notifications on tapping OTP suggestion above keyboard in iOS 12.
-This has been handled in CB 5.8.*

-*There is almost no additional integration required to update from CB 5.x to 5.8.*

 ### iOS Custom Browser's compelling Features:
 #### Auto fill SMS into bank pages' OTP fields (Available on iOS 12, CB 5.8+)